osuosl/streamwebs/docs/source/usage.rst

 The Compare Feature
 """""""""""""""""""

-The "Compare" button on each site's page allows you to compare your current site with either other sites on StreamWebs, or with outside resources online.
+The "Compare" button on each site's page allows you to compare specific categories of data across multiple sites, or with outside resources online.

-1. Click "Compare" on your desired site.
-You will be taken to another page in which you can select another site from a list to compare data with.
+1. In the "Compare" section of your current site's page, indicate which type of data you'd like to examine.
+Then click "Compare."
+2. This takes you to a new page with a list of sites that have the category of data you want.
+Select the sites you'd like to compare your data with.
-2. When you have selected your other site, hit "Compare" again to generate graphs from each site on the same screen.
+3. Hit "Compare" again to generate graphs from each site on the same screen.

 2. Creating a New Site
 ^^^^^^^^^^^^^^^^^^^^^^